neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ```
 **Question 8**
 ```
-Suggest ways to improve the licent grant clause
+Suggest ways to improve the license grant clause
 ```
 **Question 9**
 ```
-Flag this clasue for review by Sr counsel
+Flag this clause for review by Sr counsel
 ```
 **Question 10**
 ```